 The interior will be simple, quite traditional (because it works), designed to be safe and comfortable offshore, and likely be fabricated by a mass production furniture maker, probably from plywood covered with white Formica or something like that.
 There will be very few drawers and some lockers may even be closed with zippered fabric doors.

 I hope that we will be able to afford some CNC cut and mass-spray-varnished wood trim to give her that classic Herreshoff style interior look that is so much more pleasant to live in than the dark wood cave that one sees so much of.

 This is a mass production boat because that’s the only way we can hit our reliability targets at this price.
-So the hull will be solid fiberglass below the waterline and cored above, with scantlings strong enough to withstand years of hard use at sea and the inevitable groundings that happen in cruising.
+So the hull will be fiberglass with scantlings strong enough to withstand years of hard use at sea and the inevitable groundings that happen in cruising.

 The boat will be equipped with the best gear money can buy installed to the highest standards.
 She will have everything that you need to sail around the world—great deck gear, reliable engine, bullet proof rig, vane steering—and not much else: no shore power, no refrigeration, no electronics.
 Before you head off round the world, pick up two hand held GPSs (one spare).

-This reflects one of the fundamental design focuses: the builder will provide the base infrastructure that would be difficult and/or expensive for an owner to install, like a super strong equipment mounting arch, but the owner installs all the bits and pieces like solar panels and wind generator.
+This reflects one of the fundamental design focuses: the builder will provide the base infrastructure that would be difficult and/or expensive for an owner to install but the owner installs all the bits and pieces like solar panels and wind generator.

 But don’t make the mistake of thinking that you will have to spend months installing stuff before you go cruising.
 Like I said above, the boat will come with everything you need.
 In fact, you might even have a better time cruising if you don’t fill her up with a bunch of expensive gear to satisfy your wants.